 - strong understanding of Linux/Unix based computer operating systems

-- ability to undertake blue/green screen extractions using Photoshop or similar
+- the ability to undertake blue/green screen extractions using Photoshop or similar

 - seamless integration of live action, miniature and CGI sources